 11. A plan by the Marijuana Establishment to positively impact Areas of Disproportionate Impact, as defined by the Commission, for the purposes established in M.G.L. c.
-94G, § 4(a1/2)(iv).-The Marijuana Establishment may satisfy this requirement, in part, by donating to the Cannabis Social Equity Trust Fund established pursuant to M.G.L. c.
-94G, § 14A.
-TThe plan shall outline the goals, programs, and measurements the Marijuana Establishment will pursue once licensed;
+94G, $4(a^{1/2})(iv)$.
+The plan shall outline the goals, programs, and measurements the Marijuana Establishment will pursue once licensed.
+A Licensee may satisfy their positive impact plan requirement, in part, by donating to the Cannabis Social Equity Trust Fund at any time once licensed.